 - Are returning to the U.S. from a temporary visit abroad and, if the stay abroad was protracted, this was caused by reasons beyond your control and for which you were not responsible.

-- Proof of ties to the U.S. and intent to return: for example, U.S. tax returns and evidence of economic, family, and social ties to the United States.
+Proof of ties to the U.S. and intent to return: U.S. tax returns and evidence of economic, family, and social ties to the United States.